codeurjc-students/2019-OpenViduSurveillance/openvidu-surveillance-angular/README.md

 # OpenViduSurveillance Frontend

 ## Starting the frontend
-To start the frontend you will need:
+To start the frontend you will need to:

 - Install dependencies
 ```